Why use Netgear ReadyNAS for backup solution?

 Step 1.
 Download free Netgear ReadNAS backup sofwtare and run it.
 Then, click Backup and System Backup subsequently.
 To backup important files only, click File Backup.

 Step 2.
-Click the folder shapped button >Share/NAS >Add Network Location, type IP address, username and password to access Netgear ReadyNAS.
 By default, this software will automatically select system partition and boot related partitions for you.
+Thus, you just need to add the the destination share on the NetGear ReadyNAS.

-• If you want to backup data on Netgear ReadyNAS to USB, please add your files or folders on ReadyNAS and use USB as destination.
-It's suggested to use "USB plug in" on higher version, which can backup files to USB flash drive automatically when connected.
+• You can use also the above steps to backup Netgear ReadyNAS to USB.
+In this case, you need to add your files or folders on ReadyNAS and use USB as the destination path.
+To make it convenient, it's suggested to use "USB plug in" on higher version, which can backup files to USB flash drive automatically when connected.

 • This software is still a free disk clone software to help you clone large hard drive to smaller SSD without reinstalling Windows, clone SSD to larger SSD, and more.